A large green monstera leaf in the sun.

 Light intensity refers to the brightness of the light reaching a plant, while light duration measures the amount of time a plant is exposed to light.
 Both factors play crucial roles in the growth and development of plants.

-Light intensity affects photosynthesis1, the process by which plants convert light into energy.
+Light intensity affects photosynthesis, the process by which plants convert light into energy.
 Higher light intensity generally results in faster growth and healthier plants.
 On the other hand, light duration determines the total amount of energy a plant receives over time, influencing its overall growth patterns and reproductive cycles.

 Common terms used to describe light intensity include low light, medium light, bright indirect light, and direct sunlight.
 Each term indicates the level of brightness and exposure a plant receives, helping growers understand the optimal lighting conditions for their plants.